The Gut Brain Axis & What to Eat to Boost Your Mood

 Harvard Health

-Before we go over how to do this, letโs look at a bit more of the biology behind the microbiota-gut-brain axis and the important role it plays in depression and anxiety disorders.
+Before we go over how to do this, let’s look at a bit more of the biology behind the microbiota-gut-brain axis and its important role in depression and anxiety disorders.

 Nervous system 101

-There are two main parts of your โmainโ nervous system.
-The somatic nervous system is the part that we can consciously control, like when we move our muscles to walk around, chew our food, or swim laps.
+There are two main parts of your “main” nervous system.
+The somatic nervous system is the part of the nervous system we can consciously control, such as when we move our muscles to walk, chew, or swim laps.

 The sympathetic nervous system speeds things up, allowing our “fight or flight” reactions to kick in.
 We feel this happening when we sense danger (real or not) and get stressed.
-Our heart beats faster and we breathe heavier.
-Weโre preparing to fight or flee, so our body focuses on ensuring our muscles get enough blood and oxygen to work hard.
+Our hearts beat faster, and we breathe heavier.
+We’re preparing to fight or flee, so our body focuses on ensuring our muscles get enough blood and oxygen to work hard.

-When our heart, lungs, and muscles rest, our digestive systems do their jobs much better.
-In this phase, weโre secreting more digestive juices to break down food, weโre absorbing more nutrients, and we have lower levels of inflammation in our gut.
-Thatโs why this is called the โrest and digestโ phase.
+When our hearts, lungs, and muscles rest, our digestive systems work much better.
+In this phase, we’re secreting more digestive juices to break down food, we’re absorbing more nutrients, and we have lower levels of gut inflammation.
+That’s why this is called the “rest and digest” phase.

 The Enteric Nervous System

-In addition to your โmainโ nervous system, your gut has its own nervous system called the enteric nervous system.
-The enteric nervous system spans your whole digestive tract from your esophagus, along your stomach, intestines, and colon.
-This nervous system is sometimes referred to as the second brain because it works in the same way that the โmainโ one does.
-It has 100 million nerve cells (called neurons) that communicate with each other using biochemicals called neurotransmitters.
+In addition to your “main” nervous system, your gut has its own nervous system called the enteric nervous system.
+The enteric nervous system spans your entire digestive tract, from your esophagus to your stomach, intestines, and colon.
+This nervous system is sometimes referred to as the second brain because it works in the same way as the “main” one.
+It has 100 million nerve cells (neurons) that communicate with one another using biochemicals called neurotransmitters.

-Your enteric nervous system gets input from both the sympathetic and parasympathetic nervous systems, so it can speed up or slow down when it has to.
-It also has a โmindโ of its own and can function independently of them.
+Your enteric nervous system receives input from both the sympathetic and parasympathetic nervous systems, so it can speed up or slow down as needed.
+It also has a “mind” of its own and can function independently of them.

-This complex system is important because of how complex our digestive processes are.
-For example, after we eat, the neurons in our enteric system tell the muscle cells of the stomach and intestines to contract to move food along to the next part.
+This complex system is important because our digestive processes are complex.
+For example, after we eat, neurons in our enteric system signal the muscle cells of the stomach and intestines to contract, moving food along to the next part.
 As our gut does this, our enteric nervous system uses neurotransmitters to communicate with the central nervous system.

 Your enteric nervous system is also very closely linked to your immune response.
-This is because pathogenic bacteria can enter the body through the mouth and end up in the gut.
+This is because pathogenic bacteria can enter the body through the mouth and reach the gut.
 You have a large immune presence there to help fight them off before they become a larger problem and infect other parts of the body.

-Immune cells provide another path for the gut to communicate up to the brain.
+Immune cells provide another path for the gut to communicate with the brain.
 They relay information like when they detect an infection or when your stomach is bloated, so your brain knows, too.

 This is where we see the link between digestive issues and brain, stress, and mood issues.

-When someone is stressed enough that they get into the โfight or flightโ reaction, digestion slows down to allow the muscles to fight or flee.
-The same physical reaction appears whether the stress is from a real threat or a perceived one.
+When someone is stressed enough to trigger the “fight or flight” response, digestion slows to allow the muscles to respond.
+The same physical reaction occurs whether the stress is real or perceived.

-Meanwhile, itโs known that experiencing strong or frequent digestive issues can increase your stress levels and moods.
-People with psychiatric disorders, including depression and anxiety, tend to have have more GI symptoms, and vice versa.
+Meanwhile, it’s known that experiencing strong or frequent digestive issues can increase your stress levels and mood.
+People with psychiatric disorders, including depression and anxiety, tend to have more GI symptoms, and vice versa.

 How stress and emotions affect your gut

 When they cause our digestive systems to speed up (or slow down) too much, this can influence pain and bloating.
-It can also allow germs to cross the lining of the gut and get into the bloodstream, activating our immune systems.
-It can increase inflammation in the gut or even change the microbiota.
+It can also allow germs to cross the gut lining and enter the bloodstream, thereby activating our immune systems.
+It can increase gut inflammation or even alter the microbiota.

-This is why stress and strong emotions can contribute to or worsen a number of GI issues such as inflammatory bowel disease (i.e. Crohnโs disease & ulcerative colitis), irritable bowel syndrome (IBS), gastroesophageal reflux disease (GERD), or food allergies or sensitivities.
+This is why stress and strong emotions can contribute to or worsen GI issues, such as inflammatory bowel disease (Crohn’s disease & ulcerative colitis), irritable bowel syndrome (IBS), gastroesophageal reflux disease (GERD), and food allergies or sensitivities.

 Then, these gut issues are communicated to the brain, increasing the stress response and affecting our moods and brain processes.
-This loop of stress and gut issues and more stress and more gut issues becomes a vicious cycle.
+This loop of stress, gut issues, and more stress and more gut issues becomes a vicious cycle.

-It’s thought that the gut brain axis is also impacts additional neurological disorders, including alzheimer’s disease, autism spectrum disorders, and parkinson’s disease.
+It’s thought that the gut-brain axis also impacts additional neurological disorders, including alzheimer’s disease, autism spectrum disorders, and parkinson’s disease.

-Recent studies show that changes to the gut microbiota composition can strongly affect many other parts of the body as wellโnot just the brain and mood.
-Theyโre also associated with depression and heart disease.
+Recent studies show that changes in gut microbiota composition can strongly affect many other parts of the body, not just the brain and mood.
+They’re also associated with depression and heart disease.

 How do you fix the gut axis of the brain?

-Probiotic rich foods that include health promoting gut bacteria are also recommended.
+Probiotic-rich foods that include health-promoting gut bacteria are also recommended.
 Reducing the amount of sugar and red meat you eat can also help.
-These foods promote a healthier microbiome by helping to maintain a diverse community of many species of microbes to maximize your health.
+These foods promote a healthier microbiome by helping maintain a diverse community of microbes, maximizing your health.

 They can also lower levels of gut inflammation, improve intestinal permeability (aka leaky gut), and reduce the risk of depression and heart disease.